AniSanikidze/Coffee-Shop/backend/README.md

 # Coffee Shop API

 ## Documentation
-API documentation can be seen in Swagger UI on http://localhost:8080/api-docs/
+API documentation can be seen in Swagger UI at https://coffee-berry.herokuapp.com/api-docs/.

 The API can be tested directly on that page by clicking on try out and inputing query parameters.